faluzes/digitalocean/README.md

 I just heard about **DigitalOcean giving free $100 Credit**.
 But, when I go to digitalocean website I can’t find it?

+We currently offer a $100, 60-day Free Credit for new accounts that you can get by signing up here:

+LINK: If you know someone already using DigitalOcean(); , get their referral link, or use this one: